Healthdirect Free Australian health advice you can count on.

 Dental crowns are used to cover a broken or decayed tooth when a filling is not an option.

-How do you care for your dental crown?
+How should I care for my dental crown?

 Crowns are a way of protecting teeth that are weak or have been broken.
 They also help improve the appearance of teeth that are irregularly shaped or stained.
 Crowns can last many years if they are cared for properly.

-But sometimes they break or fall off.
+It's possible that your dental crown could break or fall off.
 This might be because the cement does not hold, or it might be because the tooth under the crown has decayed.

-Are there alternatives to dental crowns?
+Are there alternatives to a dental crown?

 Resources and support